-One particular aspect that has been a priority in the portal is to ensure that ROs can be properly indexed and searched via search engines like Google, in order to increase findability and visibility of the ROs.
-To this end we i) have implemented server-side rendering mechanisms to improve the indexability (and loading time) of the RO landing page (Fig. 2), which exposes its most relevant metadata; ii) are currently investigating and testing the meta tags to include, leveraging the available metadata, to help the engines find and understand these pages.
+One particular aspect that has been a priority in the portal is to ensure that ROs can be properly indexed and searched in search engines like Google, in order to increase findability and visibility of the ROs.
+To this end we have implemented server side rendering mechanism, and are currently investigating and testing the meta tags to include in the ROs landing page (see Fig. 2).